-- Cost of water sold increased 14.2% over the prior year.
-Water purchases were up 2,306 acre feet, or 11.4%, from the prior year, along with higher wholesale water prices.
-In 2016-17, the District purchased 20,220 acre feet of water at an average price of \$1,332 per acre foot.
-In the current year, the District purchased 22,526 acre feet of water at an average price of \$1,365 per acre foot, an increase of 2.5% or \$33 per acre foot.
+- Cost of water sold decreased 18.5% over the prior year.
+Water purchases were down 5,360 acre feet, or 23.8%, from the prior year offset by higher wholesale water prices that affected the first half of the fiscal year.
+In 2017-18, the District purchased 22,526 acre feet of water at an average price of \$1,365 per acre foot.
+In the current year, the District purchased 17,166 acre feet of water at an average price of \$1,459 per acre foot, an increase of 6.9% or \$94 per acre foot.
 The average price per acre foot is impacted by the fixed components of the Metropolitan Water District of Southern California (MWD) and the San Diego County Water Authority (SDCWA) rate that the District must pay regardless of water sales.
-These fixed components include a capacity reservation charge by MWD and customer service, emergency storage program, and supply reliability charges by the SDCWA.

-- Agricultural discounts passed through from the SDCWA on their melded water rate during the year were \$2,817,755.
-This cost reduction for agricultural water is passed through to the District's qualified agricultural customers and is included in the Cost of water sold. - Energy and pumping costs during 2017-18 were 9.7%, or \$256,111 higher than 2016-17.
-This is a result of higher utility costs that were offset by lower labor, outside professional services, and maintenance expenses. - Water systems operations increased \$585,758, or 11.0%, over 2016-17.
-The increase is due to higher labor and benefits along with increases in maintenance expenses. - Engineering expenses for 2017-18 were 14.2%, or \$240,710, lower than 2016-17.
-This is a result of expenses associated with the waste discharge report that were written off last year along with reductions in labor and benefits as more time was devoted to capital projects during the year. - General and administrative expenses increased 124.6% or \$3,149,791 due to a combination of factors, the largest being a pension expense charge of \$2,443,785 compared to a credit of \$1,070,660 last year.
+These fixed components include a capacity reservation charge by MWD and customer service, emergency storage program, and supply reliability charges by the SDCWA. - Agricultural discounts passed through from the SDCWA on their melded water rate during the year were \$1,992,784.
+This cost reduction for agricultural water is passed through to the District's qualified agricultural customers and is included in the Cost of water sold. - Energy and pumping costs during 2018-19 were 14.9%, or \$430,553 lower than 2017-18.
+This is a result of lower utility costs attributable to the decrease in water sales that were partially offset by higher labor, outside professional services, and maintenance expenses. - Water systems operations decreased \$319,444, or 5.4%, over 2017-18.
+The decrease is due to lower labor and benefits along with decreases in maintenance expenses. - Engineering expenses for 2018-19 were 8.0%, or \$116,212, higher than 2017-18.
+This is a result of increases in labor and benefits as a result of the new Senior Engineer position being filled.

+- General and administrative expenses decreased 7.6% or \$431,402 due to a combination of factors, the largest being a pension expense charge of \$1,495,387 compared to a charge of \$2,443,785 last year.
 This is associated with Government Accounting Standards Board Statement 68 (GASB 68) "Accounting and Financial Reporting for Pensions".
-In addition there was an Other Post Employment Benefit expense of \$426,164 which is a new requirement under Government Accounting Standards Board Statement 75 (GASB 75) "Accounting and Financial Reporting for Postemployment Benefits other than Pensions."
-These increases were offset by lower write-off of uncollectible customer accounts, maintenance and insurance costs. - Depreciation expense in 2017-18 increased by 2.9%, or \$95,770 from the prior year. - Combined Wastewater collection and treatment costs for Moosa and Woods Valley Ranch were \$50,142 or 3.9% more than the prior year.
-The increase is a result of increased labor and chemical costs, increased general administrative costs due to higher overhead, and increased regulatory permits and fees, which were offset by lower outside professional services. - Interest expense was \$301,102 higher than the previous year.
-This is due to higher interest expenses associated with the state revolving fund loans.

-The following table presents a comparison of expenses for each of the consecutive fiscal years.
+This decrease was offset by higher labor and benefits, write-off of uncollectible customer accounts, maintenance and insurance costs. - Combined water and wastewater depreciation expense in 2018-19 increased by 21.5%, or \$732,510 from the prior year due to the first full year of depreciation for the Expansion of the Woods Valley Ranch Wastewater Reclamation Facility that was capitalized in 2017-18. - Combined wastewater collection and treatment costs for Moosa and Woods Valley Ranch were \$124,749 or 9.4% more than the prior year.
+The increase is a result of increased labor and chemical costs, increased general administrative costs due to higher overhead, and increased regulatory permits and fees, which were offset by electricity costs. - Interest expense was \$17,946 higher than the previous year.
+This is due to higher interest expenses associated with the state revolving fund loans. - The following table presents a comparison of expenses for each of the consecutive fiscal years.